Preventive Dentistry: Save Money with Regular Dental Checkups & Cleanings

 Regular dental checkups allow your dentist to assess your teeth, bone, and gum health to look for dental decay, gum disease, or other unexplained oral issues.

-Routine cleaning removes plaque and tartar buildup, that contains harmful bacteria responsible for causinging cavities and gum disease.
+In addition, routine cleaning removes plaque and tartar buildup, which contains harmful bacteria responsible for causing cavities and gum disease.

-Your dentist may ask you for follow-ups with shorter time intervals to monitor the condition of your gums and take early action if gingivitis symptoms present with routine checkups.
+Your dentist may ask you for shorter follow-ups to monitor the condition of your gums and take early action if gingivitis symptoms are present with routine checkups.

 Role of good oral hygiene practices

-By practicing these habits, you can prevent cavities, gum disease, and additional cost and time for dental treatment.
+By practicing these habits, you can prevent cavities, gum disease, and additional costs and time for dental treatment.

 Combining routine dental checkups with meticulous oral hygiene enables you to keep your smile beautiful for years to come.